lexibank/tlopo/out/vol3/chapter3.md

 ### 4.6.
 Moss, algae, seaweed

-There also appears to have been variation in the POc term that denoted mosses, algae and seaweeds, such that &ast;lumut and &ast;limut are both reconstructable.
+There also appears to have been variation in the POc term that denoted mosses, algae and seaweeds, such that _&ast;lumut_ and _&ast;limut_ are both reconstructable.
 This life-form taxa seems to have been characterised by the morphological characteristic of 'leaflessness', thus including mosses, lichens and algae, and extended to other plants which share with algae the ecological characteristics of growing underwater.
 That both forms were present in POc and many lower level proto-languages can be seen from the way reflexes of each occur in quite closely related languages.
-For example, Tinputz and Roviana are both NW Solomonic languages, and Tinputz has a form nimus reflecting POc &ast;limut and Roviana a form lumu-lumutu, reflecting POc &ast;lumut.
-The same is true of the Micronesian languages, where W oleaian has a form rumw11 and Mokilese a form limw.
-It is also possible that there were fully-reduplicated variants of these forms in POc, thus &ast;limulimut and &ast;lumulumut, since languages from a range of subgroups have reduplicated reflexes.
+For example, Tinputz and Roviana are both NW Solomonic languages, and Tinputz has a form _nimus_ reflecting POc _&ast;limut_ and Roviana a form _lumu-lumutu_, reflecting POc _&ast;lumut_.
+The same is true of the Micronesian languages, where Woleaian has a form _ɾumʷu_ and Mokilese a form _limʷ_.
+It is also possible that there were fully-reduplicated variants of these forms in POc, thus _&ast;limulimut_ and _&ast;lumulumut_, since languages from a range of subgroups have reduplicated reflexes.

-Evidence from non-Oceanic languages suggests that &ast;lumut may have been the older form meaning 'moss'.
-For example, Indonesian lumut '1. moss, lichen, bryophyte; 2. algae', Ilokano lumot 'moss, a slippery river seaweed; fine freshwater algae ', Tagalog lumot 'moss'.
-Ilokano and Tagalog also have forms limu 'seaweed' without the final -t, and it is possible that pre-POc &ast;lumut 'moss' and &ast;limu 'seaweed' were conflated in POc.
+Evidence from non-Oceanic languages suggests that _&ast;lumut_ may have been the older form meaning 'moss'.
+For example, Indonesian _lumut_ '1. moss, lichen, bryophyte; 2. algae', Ilokano _lumot_ 'moss, a slippery river seaweed; fine freshwater algae ', Tagalog _lumot_ 'moss'.
+Ilokano and Tagalog also have forms _limu_ 'seaweed' without the final _-t_, and it is possible that pre-POc _&ast;lumut_ 'moss' and _&ast;limu_ 'seaweed' were conflated in POc.

 <a id="p-77"></a>